 Lori Frank-Cecil, LCMHCS, NCC, RPTS, is founder and Director of Lorven Child and Family Development.
 Lori completed her undergraduate degree from the University of North Carolina at Chapel Hill with a Bachelor of Arts in Psychology and Sociology.
 She received her Master of Arts degree in Counselor Education from the University of North Carolina at Charlotte and has been a Licensed Professional Counselor since 1998.
 Lori has a specialty certification of Registered Play Therapist/Supervisor, a distinction held by only 25 others in the state of North Carolina.
 She offers supervision, consultation and training in the field of Play Therapy.
 Lori has provided counseling services to children and families within private practice, nonprofit, Head Start and school settings for over twenty years.
 Lori utilizes a fully equipped play therapy room, offering treatment to children and families who have experienced trauma, abuse, neglect, domestic violence, adjustment issues, anxiety, grief, and depression.
 Lori is a native of Davidson County and is committed to improving the social, emotional and behavioral well being of children and families in Davidson County and surrounding counties.
 She has served on the North Carolina Association for Play Therapy Board of Directors, the Davidson County Education Foundation, and mentor for Communities in Schools.
 Lori currently serves on Lauren's Ladder, a nonprofit foundation named for her daughter, the late Lauren Cecil.

-Alina Craven, MSW, LCSW, RPT, graduated from the University of North Carolina-Greensboro with a Master's of Social Work with a focus on child and family counseling.
+Alina Craven, MSW, LCSW, RPT, Referral Coordinator, graduated from the University of North Carolina-Greensboro with a Master's of Social Work with a focus on child and family counseling.
 She has experience in community mental health by working with children, adolescents, families, and adults.
 She has assisted clients with depression, anxiety, adjustment, PTSD, ADHD, behavior concerns, abuse, divorce, grief and loss, substance abuse, and several other behavioral and emotional issues.
 She uses a strength based approach and her training in motivational interviewing, trauma focused cognitive behavioral therapy, dialectal behavioral therapy, play therapy, family therapy, parent-child interaction training, and emergency and crisis interventions to provide an eclectic approach to therapy.
 Alina brings enthusiasm, compassion, and a strong ethical perspective to her session to ensure the client's needs are met.
 She provides counseling services in the office and school settings.

 Jacqueline Culler, MS, LCMHC-A, graduated with a Master's in Clinical Mental Health Counseling from Western Carolina University.
 She has experience working with youth in foster care, as well as individuals facing challenges with substance abuse and significant mental health symptoms.
 Jacqueline strives to create an environment that allows clients to cultivate social and emotional skills, make meaning of their experiences, and repair family relationships.
 She utilizes a person-centered approach to assist clients facing challenges with grief and loss, trauma, ADHD, depression, anxiety, adjustment related to out-of-home placement, and other behavioral concerns.
 Jacqueline provides non-directional play therapy, individual, and family therapy in the office and in school settings.